Investigation of political donations in B.C. referred to RCMP

 Globe editorial: B.C.’s wild west financing laws need more than just a few tweaks

-The statement says Elections BC may support the RCMP’s work..
+Elections BC may support the RCMP’s work, the statement says.

 The agency, which has stressed that the investigation is not targeting a specific party, says it will not be commenting further.